How to use the Pulsefire Dart for FPS and Battle Royale games

 You need every advantage and edge you can get when playing FPS and Battle Royale games.
 Learn how to get the most out of your Pulsefire Dart!

 No piece of your rig is more important for shooter performance than your gaming mouse.
-Precision and aiming are everything when it comes to winning online.
-Precise aim means you’re landing headshots, headshots mean faster kills, and fast kills are what land you that big W in that battle royale you’ve been hunting for.
+When you're lining up a round-winning shot in a Modern Warfare III S&D game or closing in on the final stages of your latest Warzone match, precision and aiming are everything.
+Precise aim means you’re landing headshots, headshots mean faster kills, and fast kills are what land you that big W you've been searching for.

-From quick reaction snapshots to long range sniper leading, a full range of movement is essential for a good gaming mouse.
-The wireless Pulsefire Dart has everything needed to break free of your limits, whether that’s wires getting in your way during a wrist-breaking quickscope, or customizable sensitivity to help you master hitscan characters so you can climb out of silver.
+From fast-fingered flicks to long-range, bullet-drop-based lead times, in-game shots demand a full range of movement from a good gaming mouse.
+The wireless HyperX Pulsefire Dart has everything needed to break free of your limits.
+Forget wires getting in your way during a wrist-breaking quickscope, and welcome in customizable sensitivity to help you master hitscan characters or your latest Warzone loadouts.

-But getting the right gear is only the first step along your path to glory.
+Getting the right gear is only the first step along your path to glory.
 You’ll also need to know how to set up your new tools for maximum efficiency.
-Here’s how to use the HyperX Pulsefire Dart for FPS ownage.
+Here’s how to use the Pulsefire Dart for FPS ownage.

 Alt text